Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

             * `prepare` -> AWS CloudFormation, AWS Config (evaluate cloudformation templates)
             * `operate` -> AWS CloudFormation, AWS Config, AWS CloudTrail(make sure nothing is changed manually), Amazon CloudWatch(perf of stack), AWS X-Ray(trace http requests and make sure they are working correctly)
             * `evolve` - AWS CloudFormation, AWS CodeBuild, AWS CodeCommit, AWS CodeDeploy, AWS CodePipeline (iterate quickly, deploy quickly)
-    1. *Security*
+    1. **Security**
         * includes the ability to protect information, systems, and assets while delivering business value trhough risk assessments and mitigation strategies
         * design principles:
             * `implement a strong identity foundation` - centralize privilege management and reduce (or eliminate) reliance on long-term credentials - principle of least privilege - IAM
             * `enable traceability` - integrate logs and metrics with systems to automatically respond and take action
-            * `apply security at all layers` -  like edge netrworks, vpc, subnet, load balancer, every instance, OS, application
+            * `apply security at all layers` -  like edge networks, vpc, subnet, load balancer, every instance, OS, application
             * `protect data in transit and at rest` - encryption, tokenization, access control
             * `keep people away from data` - reduce or elimiate the need for direct access or manual processing of data
             * `prepare for security events` - run incident response simulations, use tools with automation to increase your speed for detection, investigation and recovery